In-patient luxury rehab center in Thailand

 What are the long-term effects of drug abuse?

-The long-term effects of drug abuse include dental health problems, liver damage, infectious diseases like human immunodeficiency virus (HIV) and hepatitis B and C, as well as a higher likelihood of dying from self-inflicted harm, violence, or unintentional injury.
+The long-term effects of drug abuse include severe dental deterioration, progressive liver injury, serious infections such as human immunodeficiency virus (HIV) or hepatitis B or C, along with a heightened likelihood of death from self-inflicted harm, violence or accidental injury.

 How is drug abuse (substance misuse) prevented?